Takeoff (rapper): Early life

-Kirsnick Khari Ball was born on June 18, 1994, in Lawrenceville, Georgia, where he was raised by his mother, Titania Davenport, along with family member Quavo.
-He started making beats and developing rhythms in the seventh grade, but did not start recording music professionally until 2012, when he released the mixtape Juug Season with Quavo and Offset in August of that year as part of the hip hop trio Migos.
+Kirsnick Khari Ball was born on June 18, 1994, in Lawrenceville, Georgia, a suburb of Atlanta.
+He grew up in Lawrenceville, and was raised by his mother, Titania Davenport, along with his uncle and future rapmate Quavo.
+He started making beats and developing rhythms in the seventh grade, and started recording music professionally in 2012, when he released the mixtape Juug Season with Quavo and Offset in August of that year as part of the hip hop trio Migos.

 Career

 2008–2018: Early work with Migos

-Along with family members Quavo and Offset, Takeoff began rapping in 2008.
+Ball began rapping with his uncle Quavo.
+The pair met Offset in grade school and became a trio.
 The group initially performed under the stage name Polo Club, but eventually changed their name to Migos.
 The group released their first full-length project, a mixtape titled Juug Season, on August 25, 2011.
 They followed with the mixtape No Label, on June 1, 2012.

 Migos initially rose to prominence after the release of their single "Versace", in 2013.
 The song was remixed by Canadian rapper Drake and peaked at number 99 on the Billboard Hot 100 chart and number 31 on the Hot R&B/Hip-Hop Songs chart.
 Their debut studio album, Yung Rich Nation, was released on July 31, 2015, and featured guest appearances from Chris Brown and Young Thug, and production from Zaytoven and Murda Beatz.
 The album peaked at number 17 on the Billboard 200.